xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 Once you're done with this configuration, you can go in your `cmd` and get to the folder you just created using the `cd` commands: let's say your scripts are in `C://Users/<Your_Name>/Documents/PR/`:
 ```
-cd Documents
-cd PR
+cd Documents\PR
 ```

 ## 1.4.1 Creating the sheet

-You can start it like this:
+You can create the sheet like this:
 ```
 python create_party_rank_sheet.py
 ```

 It will create a sheet with the songs from expand filtered by your configuration, keep in mind fully uploaded stuff will not appear and still has to get taken from in game.
-It might also take into account songs that you don't need (i.e, angela giving you "angela aki" for example) as well as duplicates, make sure to remove those.
+It might also take into account songs that you don't need (i.e, minami domexkano and minami [kuribayashi]) as well as duplicates, make sure to remove those.

 Once your sheet is created, and you've added anything that is missing, and deleted anything that you don't want, you can then do the next two steps in the order you want.